diffyne/diffyne/docs/examples/counter.md

 }
 ```

-Public methods can be called from the browser using `diffyne:click`.
+Public methods can be called from the browser using `diff:click`.

 ### 3. Event Binding